SimonStoyanov/Project2_Jump-Point-Search-Algorithm/README.md

 Jump points are interesting because they have neighbours that cannot be reached by an alternative symmetric path: the optimal path must go through the current node.

 ![](http://i.imgur.com/57oCIRp.png)

+<a href="https://github.com/SimonStoyanov/Project2_Jump-Point-Search-Algorithm/releases/download/Release/Pathfinding.Optimizations.-.Project.2.Research.zip">Download the exercise and the solution</a>

+Check the pages down bellow for more information of pathfinding optimizations:

+<a href="http://www.gdcvault.com/play/1022094/JPS-Over-100x-Faster-than">GDC speech about JPS and JPS + Goal Bounding</a>
+<a href="http://grastien.net/ban/articles/hg-aaai11.pdf">Daniel Harabor and Alan Grastien's Research on Jump Point Search</a>